wanderAM05/powerplay/README.md

 Not enough accessible energy generating resources available to the general public

 IDEA
 From the POV of a common indian neighbourhood.
 Community parks and playgrounds are where people come together to have fun, exercise, and most importantly, make productive use of their pent-up energy.
-Our team visualised this space where we can transform
+Our team visualised this space where we can transform the energy people use while walking, and the energy that children use while playing.

-Prototypes and rejected versions
-Mention all the brainstorming points and different ideas discussed and the reason for selecting the final idea(add images and sketches)
-Paper prototype
+PROTOTYPES AND REJECTED VERSIONS-
+We discussed the ideas of mats stacked on piezoelectric sensors, a slide using dynamo mechanisms, a swing attatched to a gear system, a trampoline which using solenoids put in the trampolines springs and a see-saw using a dynamo.
+We made paper prototypes of the swing, trampoline and seesaw.
 {Images}

 Final Project idea /Solution